If you are a registered apprentice in Alberta and require financial

 Apprentice Training Award

-The Apprentice Training Award is a $1,500 (effective September 1, 2020) financial award for registered apprentices who are “unemployed in the trade” and attending technical training at an Alberta-approved technical training provider.
-This award helps reduce financial barriers and supports you as you progress toward your journeyperson certification.
+The Apprentice Training Award is a $1,500 financial award for registered apprentices who are unemployed in their trade and attending classroom instruction at an Alberta-approved classroom instruction provider.

 Apprenticeship and Industry Scholarships